wp-plugins/membership/readme.txt

 11. Highly configurable with **a lot** of options and hooks / filters available.

 == Changelog ==

+= 1.0.2 =
+* Allowed membership admin menu to be visible for all admin level users

 = 1.0 =
 * Initial release.